minlanyu/cs145-site/README.md

 - Instructor: Minlan Yu
 - Lecture time: T/TH 9:45-11am
-- Section time: Fridays 2-3pm every other week (available on demand for extension students)
+- Section time: Fridays 2-3pm every other week (available on demand for extension students).
+Please see the syllabus below on the actual dates for sections.
+- Location for class: TBD
-- Location for both class and sections: TBD
+- Location for sections: TBD
-- Office hour: Tue 11-12
+- Office hour: Tue 11-12, SEC 4.415
 - TF: Vic Feng wfeng@g.harvard.edu, Alexander Pedersen pedersen@college.harvard.edu, Minghao Li minghaoli@g.harvard.edu
 - Prerequisite: There are no official prerequisites.
 Recommended prep: system programming at the level of CS 61.